 A highly stable form of retinol at a very affordable price point.
 Apply in the evenings after water serums and before heavier products, like moisturiser.

 8. 1% Retinol Treatment by Paula's Choice, £53

 A lightweight retinol lotion blended with antioxidants and soothing plant extracts to hydrate while softening fine lines and fading dark spots.

 What does Retinol do to skin?

-Retinoic acid started its days only as acne medication – not on our shelfies - 40 years ago.
+Retinoic acid started its days only as acne medication some 40 years ago.
 Why?
-“It increases your cellular turnover and unblocks pores,” says Debbie, “That equals less blemishes and fewer possible blockages that acne can develop in.”
+'It increases your cellular turnover and unblocks pores,' says Debbie, 'which equates to less blemishes and fewer possible blockages that acne can develop in.'
 Fast forward a few years, in which time the derms had noticed the brilliant results this wonder ingredient achieved, and you’ve got a repackaged anti-aging product available to buy over the counter.

 And another thing to note?
-This isn’t a product to use during the day.
-Not only is retinol broken down by the sun which effectively renders it useless, but it also decreases skin’s tolerance to UV.
-That means you’re a lot more likely to get UV damage and pigmentation so ensure you wear an SPF50 come morning.
+This isn’t a product to use during the day - retinol is broken down by the sun which effectively renders it useless.
+Also, when using retinol ensure you wear an SPF50 come morning.

 Who is Retinol for?

 Thanks to its ability to boost our cells’ health and the way they work, pretty much anyone can use a retinol: 'I recommend starting from your late teens to avoid pore blockages,' says Debbie, who points out that using it can’t do any harm.
 It’s fantastic for those who have recently started to see lines forming and those who already have lots and is brilliant for acne sufferers; whatever your skin type, you’ll notice clearer, healthier and more radiant skin.